Cleveland Press: Closing

 Cole introduced a Sunday edition on August 2, 1981, followed by a morning edition on March 22, 1982.
 The morning edition was sold on newsstands only.
 Color presses were introduced, and circulation increased from 303,400 in March 1981 to 316,100 a year later.
-However, a bad economy, coupled with losses in advertising resulted in the paper's closing.
-Its final issue was published on June 17, 1982.
+However, local effects of the early 1980s recession, coupled with losses in advertising and an inability for Cole to find investors or a buyer, resulted in the paper's closing; the final issue was published on June 17, 1982.
+Rumors of the paper's closure emerged the evening before and was covered on local television, but the Plain Dealer refused to cover it pending official confirmation, which occurred later that morning.
+Cole said in the Press's final issue, "[s]ome say we failed in this venture.
+I feel sadness but not failure."

-The remnants of the paper live on in the Cleveland Press Collection at the Cleveland State University library.
-The collection consists of clippings and photographs from the newspaper's archives.
-Among the paper's foremost writers from the 1940s–1970s were Jack Ballantine and Dick Feagler.
+In 1983, Cole donated the paper's archives to Cleveland State University, which houses them in their Michael Schwartz Library.
+The Cleveland Press Collection consists of clippings and photographs which were digitized beginning in the 1990s as part of the Cleveland Memory Project.
+CSU fully digitized the paper's entire microfiche library with assistance from Newspapers.com, a process that took four years.